TRexInterrogator/PowerBIDotnetCore/README.md

 ## Running this sample
 Open `./src/release` and find the folder with your operating system.
 Start / Run `src.exe`.
-The webserver should bind to port: 5000-5001.
+The webserver should bind to port: 5000 (http).

-Open the PowerBI file in `./src/release/WeatherData.pbix` and click on "Update".
+Open the PowerBI file in `./src/release/WeatherData.pbix` and click on "Refresh".
 Each time you request updated data from the PBI report the values should change.